cchiragJain/codebook/Interview Prep/Frontend/JavaScript Interview Questions.md

 ## Event Delegation

-_If we have a list of items which all needs to be clickable but we are not going to add event Listeners to all the items in the list since onClick event handlers are heavy_
+_If we have a list of items which all needs to be clickable but we are not going to add event Listeners to all the items in the list since click event handlers are heavy_

 **_We provide event listener to the parent and then acess the child elements using that_**